z4v715/SFHSProgramming/README.md

 # SFHSProgramming

-SFHS Programming club repository!
+Welcome to the SFHS Programming Club repository!

-Here you can find an "answer" key for different projects we complete.